bazer/ThrowAway/README.md

 In many C# applications, error handling is either bogged down by traditional exception logic or forced into a rigid functional style.
 ThrowAway bridges these two worlds by offering:

 - **Explicit Functional Handling:** Model success and failure as first-class citizens with Option types.
-- **Seamless Procedural Integration:** Implicit conversions let you work with Options as if they were plain values�while automatically throwing a `HasFailedException` when an Option is in a failed state.
+- **Seamless Procedural Integration:** Implicit conversions let you work with Options as if they were plain values - while automatically throwing a `HasFailedException` when an Option is in a failed state.
 This allows you to mix functional transformations with traditional try-catch error management.

 ## Key Features